PauloJDCM/PauloJDCM/README.md

 - 👋 Hi, I’m @PauloJDCM
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently writing my own SPA WebApp in Blazor
+- 🌱 I’m always eager to learn new tech.

 <!---
 PauloJDCM/PauloJDCM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.